max-muoto/google-chrome-qr-code-scanner/README.md

 Plan to make it available on the Chrome Web Store soon.

-In the mean time, you can simply download it as a ZIP file, extract it, and load it as an unpacked extension.
+In the meantime, you can simply download it as a ZIP file, extract it, and load it as an unpacked extension.